tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 ------------

 In the age of big data and high performance computing, streamlining the processes of data generation and analysis has become a primary challenge.
-Increases in computational resources have made it easier to generate and consume large quantities of data, but computational science has not yet maximized the possible gains from this due to limitations in the downstream processes for organizing and analyzing the data.
+Increases in computational resources have made it easier to generate and consume large quantities of data, but computational science has not yet maximized the possible gains from this due to limitations in the processes used for creating, organizing, and analyzing the data.
 Many applications in computational science depend on highly file-based workflows not amenable to traditional relational database for storing data, and HPC applications in particular require that data be available on-demand, enforcing strict performance requirements for any data storage mechanism.
 The ad hoc solutions typically employed in standard scientific workflows, such as using file-naming conventions (**Need to show examples**) for data management, are highly inflexible and lead to various downstream inefficiencies.
 This paper showcases the signac framework, a data and workflow management tool that aims to address these issues in a simple, powerful, and flexible manner.

-To concretely demonstrate signac's capabilities, we turn to an example.
+To concretely demonstrate signac's capabilities, we turn to a simple example.

-Consider the simple experiment of measuring the distance traveled by a projectile.
+Consider the simple experiment of measuring the distance traveled by a projectile. **Can use the more lighthearted pumpkin example in the presentation**
-Initially, we consider the simple experiment of a person throwing a pumpkin.
+Initially, we assume that a person will be throwing this object.
-Hypothesizing that the distance traveled is a function of the launch angle, you set up a simple computational experiment that applies basic kinematic to predict the distance traveled and stores the data in files named by the angle it contains data for (a relatively common practice in fields where the standard software packages generate all outputs as files).
+Hypothesizing that the distance traveled is a function of the launch angle, you set up a simple computational experiment that applies basic kinematics to predict the distance traveled and stores the data in files named by the angle it contains data for (a relatively common practice in fields where the standard software packages generate all outputs as files).
-After the initial experiments are completed, however, you realize that a much larger initial velocity (and therefore a greater distance) could be attained by using a cannon instead of your arm!
+After the initial experiments are completed, however, you realize that a much larger initial velocity (and therefore a greater distance) could be attained by using a mechanical device, such as a slingshot or a cannon.
-The simplest method for addressing this change, simply renaming all files to account for the new parameter, would quickly become infeasible if the parameter space increased further, and a more flexible traditional solution involving the use of e.g. a relational database might introduce unsustainable performance bottlenecks for file-based workflows.
+The simplest method for addressing this kind of change, simply renaming all files to account for the new parameter, would quickly become infeasible if the parameter space increased further, and a more flexible traditional solution involving the use of, e.g., a relational database might introduce unsustainable performance bottlenecks for file-based workflows.

 The signac framework is designed to handle this problem in a flexible and natural way for such workflows.
 By storing data with its associated metadata in an organized manner *directly on the filesystem*, signac provides database functionality such as searching and grouping data without the overhead of maintaining a server or interfacing with external systems.
 With signac, data space modifications like the one above are trivially achievable with just a few lines of Python code.
 Additionally, signac's workflow component makes it just as easy to modify the process of data generation.
 For example, accounting for air resistance in our calculation and comparing that result to our more naive approach is as simple as defining the new distance calculation as a Python function; signac's workflow component will immediately enable the use of this calculation on the existing data space through a single command-line command.
+The crucial feature enabling signac's flexibility is that the data representation is independent of the workflow, so the underlying data can be modified without working going through any signac-specific workflow.

 Usage and Overview
 ------------------
 **Maybe have a global schematic of both signac and flow together here.
 It can show like workspace, job, project, etc as one summary, then include Flowprojects as part of the other summary to show the components of flow and the link**

+We will use the above example to illustrate in some detail signac's utility and its inner workings.

 *Given the audience, it may be fine to just include the code as part of the introduction*